 Of pitchers with more than 2000 IP, who has the best SO/BB ratio in modern (1900 -) baseball history?
 It's Curt Schilling.
 He had 3,116 strikeouts, and 711 walks, for a ratio of 4.38 to one!

 Since 1951, who had the most stolen bases in one season without being caught?
 Chase Utley of the Phillies set a new record for this in 2009 - with 23 straight steals.
-The previous record was by Kevin McReynolds who stole 21 straight bases for the Mets in 1988.
-Carlos Beltran, now with the Mets, stole 28 straight for the Astros in 2004, but he played for the Royals that season, as well.
+Alcides Escobar was 22-0 in 2013.
+Quintin Berry (2012) and Kevin McReynolds (1988) were 21-0.
+Carlos Beltran, now with the Cardinals, stole 28 straight for the Astros in 2004, but he played for the Royals that season, as well.
 He was "only" 14 for 17 in stolen base attempts with Kansas City.
 42 for 45 for the season - not too shabby!

 Of pitchers with more than 2000 IP, who had the fewest strikeouts per inning in modern (1900 -) baseball history?
 That would be Jack Russell, who struck out 418 hitters in 2,051 IP from 1926 to 1940 - an average of 1.83 strikeouts per 9 IP!